corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/cordapps/token-selection.md

 To use in-memory selection, you must ensure the CorDapp `VaultWatcherService` is installed and the service is running.
 This comes as part of the Tokens SDK.

 To initialise this service, you must select an `indexingStrategy`.
 An indexing strategy is used to apply an index to recorded records of Token States in in the `VaultWatcherService`.
 This improves querying time (and ultimately the performance of your application).
-As always - you can tune different use cases for better performance by selecting the appropriate indexing strategy.
+As always - you can tune different use cases for better performance by selecting the appropriate indexing strategy:

-* **Token_Only** selection strategy indexes states only using token type and identifier.
 * **External_ID** strategy can be used to group states from many public keys connected to a given unique user ID.
 If you use **Accounts**, this strategy is ideal because it allows for faster querying of tokens that belong to accounts.
 * **Public_key** strategy makes a token 'bucket' for each public key.